diekmann/wasm-fizzbuzz/doom/README.md

 I hope to get rid of all the networking stuff by dropping network support next.

-Implementing the filesytem functions sounds complicated, but we only need to support opening and reading the gamefile `doom1.wad`, all other functions can fail.
+Implementing the filesystem functions sounds complicated, but we only need to support opening and reading the gamefile `doom1.wad`, all other functions can fail.

 Maybe I can copy some functions such as `strncpy` from a small libc implementation, such as musl.